 Certain criteria must be met before drawing up a deed, and an attorney can help you make sure that everything is in order while you prepare the sale of your property.
 Mistakes in this process can have huge, sometimes adverse, implications, so an attorney should be consulted for proper legal advice.
-Your attorney will be responsible for delivering the deed to the buyer in a real estate transaction, and to verify that the buyer has accepted the deed.
+Your attorney will be responsible for delivering the deed to the buyer in a real estate transaction, and verifying that the buyer has accepted the deed.
 It is also necessary to have witnesses to the signing of the deed, to prepare for any later disputes about its authenticity.

 The purpose of a deed is to explicitly state what property is being transferred, and who it belongs to.
 If a deed isn’t properly drafted there can be serious consequences that may result in legal disputes.
 One of the most common issues with a flawed deed is a boundary dispute.
 It’s possible that you have had your property surveyed previously, but occasionally past versions of surveys may surface, which can lead to disagreements about property lines.
 Liens you were unaware of, easements for use of your property that were not explicitly stated, or even unreliable public records can all have a huge effect on the transfer of property.
 There may even be situations where previously drawn deeds are illegal due to the person who drafted them or they may contain forged information.
 Even if it was in the past, these incidents will still have consequences for current deeds.